DeflatedPickle/python-somewhat-of-a-guide-old/learning/statements.md

 #### Elif

 If you want to check something else if the argument is false, you can use an `elif`.
-An `elif` basically means, "else if", and can be substituted by placing another `if` statement inside an `else`.
+An `elif` basically means, "else if".

 ```py
 if 0 == 1: